Minty-Water-Ltd/CoreDataHelper/README.md

 /// If appropriate, configure the new managed object. newEvent?.timestamp = NSDate()

-/// We now save the changes, this can throw: do {
-    /// We now save the context and in this case have provided a completion block so we know once the changed has been merged back into the persistent store coordinator: try CoreDataStack.defaultStack.saveContext(context) { (context) in
+/// We now save the changes, we can specify this with a completion block and whether we want to performBlockAndWait or just perform block:

-        print(context)
-    }
-}
-catch {
-    /// Catch and handle any errors
-    print(error)
-}
+/// Simply save:
+CoreDataStack.defaultStack.saveContext(context)

 ```